-Modern design of manipulators can to consider simultaneously several aspects on its procedures using optimization methods whose can be solved by using well-established mathematical techniques in commercial software packages (Ceccarelli et al., 2005).
+Only recently, it has been possible to consider simultaneously several design aspects in design procedures for manipulators.
+Modern design procedures make use more and more of the formulation of optimization problems that can be solved by using well-established mathematical techniques in commercial software packages (Ceccarelli et al., 2005).